langdoc/fennougrica/README.md

 ### Four Battles

-This book from Lev Vasilyevich Uspenskiy has been translated into numerous languages (Лев Васильевич Успенский), and it seems that our current selection of nine languages is just the tip of the ice berg.
-Google hints that the title **Tort qaharmanlьq avhal** also exist, extending this to Turkic languages.
+This book from Lev Vasilyevich Uspenskiy has been translated into numerous languages (Лев Васильевич Успенский), and it seems that our current selection of nine languages is just the tip of the iceberg.
+Google hints that the title **Tort qaharmanlьq avhal** also exists, extending this to the Turkic languages.
 Let's hope the work on Finno-Ugrica will extend to this direction as well!

 Currently there are translations into [Erzya](http://urn.fi/URN:NBN:fi-fe2014082633380), [Moksha](http://urn.fi/URN:NBN:fi-fe2014090944573), [Komi Zyrian](http://urn.fi/URN:NBN:fi-fe2014102045428), [Komi Permyak](http://urn.fi/URN:NBN:fi-fe2014101045137), [Udmurt](http://urn.fi/URN:NBN:fi-fe2014092444879), [Hill Mari](http://urn.fi/URN:NBN:fi-fe2014100345029), [Meadow Mari](http://urn.fi/URN:NBN:fi-fe2014091844781), [Mansi](http://urn.fi/URN:NBN:fi-fe2014090133491) and [Tundra Nenets](http://urn.fi/URN:NBN:fi-fe2014061829330).